 When a Trust Litigation Attorney May be Necessary

-In Los Angeles, attorneys regularly help beneficiaries and trustees who believe that certain duties have not been performed.
+In Los Angeles, a trust attorney regularly helps beneficiaries and trustees who believe that certain duties have not been performed.
 Trustees are considered similarly to financial advisors for people and therefore are subject to claims that include:

 - Breach of fiduciary duty – This is a common legal term that simply means that a grantee has doubts over whether or not the trustee is making sound financial decisions.